knobs-dials/duppy/README.md

 TODO:
 =====
+* make dry run the default, and have a "yes actually do it, I know what I'm doing" option

 * make sameline() test for ANSI capability intead of assuming it

-* make dry run the default, and have a "yes actually do it, I know what I'm doing" option

 * rethink the delete rules.
-There's much more logic beneath all this, but if it takes too much reading and thinkig for the person who wrote it, ehhh.
+There's much more logic beneath all this, but if it takes too much reading and thinking even for the person who wrote it, it's probably too complex.
   * maybe consider generating a ruleset based on common patterns in a set of files?

 * code cleanup